-- Students experiencing and learning within a physical manifestation of the low-impact building materials covered within the programme, facilitating greater understanding of the practicalities and complexities of these materials in use within the built environment; - Acoustic experimentation and testing within spaces such as the lecture theatre, foyer and restaurant extension; - Social research, through Post Occupancy Evaluation, of WISE building occupant's experiences of working within an exemplar building.
+- Students experiencing and learning within a physical manifestation of the low-impact building materials covered within the programme, facilitating greater understanding of the practicalities and complexities of these materials in use within the built environment; - Acoustic experimentation and testing within spaces such as the lecture theatre, foyer and restaurant extension; - Social research, through Post Occupancy Evaluation, of WISE building occupant's experiences of working within an exemplar building; - Opportunities for presentations and teaching materials to be displayed and used electronically on plasma screens within each of the large seminar and classroom spaces.
+This allows greater collaboration and interaction within group work sessions, and far better provision for students and staff to present electronically.